 Tuthill's LA and LE Series are compact, highly efficient, cast iron positive displacement rotary gear pumps with a mechanical seal.
-Built in six sizes, they provide nominal capacities from .5 gpm (1.9 L/Min) to 14 gpm (53 L/Min) and pressures up to 500 psi (300 psi in the 5LE).
+Built in six sizes, they provide nominal capacities from .5 to 14 gallons per minute and pressures up to 500 psi (300 psi in the 5LE).
 They are self priming and particularly suited to handle liquids of 35 to 1000 SSU viscosity.
 Higher viscosities can be handled at reduced speeds.